 Managing Director(s) Purpose Global University Systems (GUS) is a network of institutions, affiliates, and partners.
 IBAT College Dublin is in a group of 7 colleges within GUS that for practical reasons is managed by two Managing Directors.
 This is to ensure the portfolio of colleges within their brief are managed and can avail of their respective expertise and whereby one director can act as an alternate in the absence of the other managing director.
 Provides strategic leadership for the College.
 Controls and directs the activities of the College and has overall responsibility for the executive management of the College.
 Responsible to the Board of Directors for the exercise of these responsibilities and for the efficient and proper management of the College.
 Is identified as the designated officers with responsibility for ensuring that the College complies with relevant statutory and regulatory agencies.
-Despensibilities The Managing Director(e) has recognibility to Responsibilities The Managing Director(s) has responsibility to: Provides strategic & cultural leadership to all staff to ensure that they are enabled to develop and fulfil IBAT College Dublin's potential as a provider of higher education.
+Responsibilities The Managing Director(s) has responsibility to: Provides strategic & cultural leadership to all staff to ensure that they are enabled to develop and fulfil IBAT College Dublin's potential as a provider of higher education.
 Maintain dialogue and direction between shareholders and the college.
 Lead, manage and direct all commercial, financial and contract related activities for IBAT College Dublin.
 Connect and nurture business and commercial relations to promote mutually beneficial partnerships and alliances.
-Parameter IDAT Called a Park line within the CLIC many and at Represent IBAT College Dublin within the GUS group and at external fora to ensure that the College is informed by best international thinking in leadership and development.
+Represent IBAT College Dublin within the GUS group and at external fora to ensure that the College is informed by best international thinking in leadership and development.
 Appointment and maintenance of an effective management team.
-Financial Management - drafting budgets, approving capital expenditure, pricing decisions, financial reporting to the Board of Directors etc. Reports to Board of Directors, accountable to the shareholders (GUS) for the efficient and effective use of all resources at IBAT College Dublin.
+Financial Management - drafting budgets, approving capital expenditure, pricing decisions, financial reporting to the Board of Reports to Directors etc. Board of Directors, accountable to the shareholders (GUS) for the efficient and effective use of all resources at IBAT College Dublin.